tanwar-abhi/Porous_media_flow/README.md

 `Initial_Conditions.m` :: As per the name here initial conditions for the transient boundary value problem as defined.

 `Element_Neumann.m` :: This function imposes the Neumann boundary conditions on the subsequent elements.

-`Postprocessing.m` :: This function displays the time variation graphs, showing the gradual progression of pressure as the solution marches in time.

 `steady_DBC.m` :: This file contains the numerical algorithm for solving the nonlinear steady case boundary value problem with only imposed Dirichlet boundary conditions.